 Students from the 2015 initiative

 We chose the St Eliza School of Nursing and Midwifery.
 The 2.5 year certificate course began in May 2017 with 6 students (5 females and 1 male), one from each of our secondary schools, at a cost of £3,327 per student, again including tuition fees and life support costs.
 This course is 100% boarding for all students.
 Only 20% of the intake is male because the midwifery course is for girls only.
 The nursing is open to both sexes.
 Each student needs an O level certificate with passes in English, Maths, Physics, Chemistry and Biology for either course.
 A high % find work on completion spread across government and private hospitals, military, pharmacies and drug stores.
 This intake completed their course and graduated in December 2019, results were expected February 2020.
 Due to Covid – 19 little is known and as of middle March 2020 the college was closed.
+As of May 2021 the course is still affected by the Pandemic.
+Our 6 students all passed their courses but are unable to follow their chosen careers until they have graduated and received their official reports and diplomas.
+It is hoped that their graduations will take place sometime during 2021.

 Students at St Eliza School of Nursing and Midwifery.
 Girls are all on mid-wifery course, boy on nursing course.